Paneer Dodi: Uses, Benefits, Side Effects, and more!

 No scientific data is available on the interaction of paneer dodi with other drugs.

-However, if you are taking medication for any diseases, make sure you talk to your healthcare provider about the possible interactions of the medicine with herbs and other drugs.
+However, if you are taking medication for any disease, make sure you talk to your healthcare provider about the possible interactions of the medicine with herbs and other drugs.
 Also, avoid using paneer dodi as medicine without consulting a doctor first.

 Also Read: Peepal Tree: Uses, Benefits, Side Effects and more!